10 benefits of distributed working

 First off, let me clarify that being “distributed” is not just allowing staff members work remotely.
 With a distributed company there is no central office!
 That is everyone works from home, shared co-working space, or even their local coffee shop or library - wherever works for them.
 For us, there are many benefits to this, here are just 10 of them:

-Benefits the Team
+Benefits the team

 Distributed teams experience a number of benefits over in-office staff, including:

 - Increased productivity - people can focus on the task at hand and not be interrupted by people poking their head in the office door.
-Sure emails, Skype and other notifications can still distract you, but that’s because you’ve chosen to allow the distraction and not turn off those notifications.
+Sure emails, Teams and other notifications can still distract you, but that’s because you’ve chosen to allow the distraction and not turn off those notifications.

-- Better family life - as the mother of two young kids, working from home has provided me with immense flexibility when it comes to ferrying the kids to and from crèche.
+- Better family life - as the mother of two young kids, working from home has provided me with immense flexibility when it comes to ferrying the kids to and from school.
 It also means that if one them is sent home sick I’m nearby to pick them up and (if lucky) may still be able to get a few things done while they sleep.

 - Flexible working hours - we allow all of our staff set their own working hours.
 As long as they’re around for our daily scrum call (more on that in my next post) most days, then we’re okay with that.
 For example, some of our staff prefer working in the early morning, while others find themselves more productive in the evening.
 Others take time off during the week to deal with childcare issues and then work Saturday mornings instead.